tootsf/tootsf.github.io/community_bridge/modules/target/shared.md

     }
 }

-local isValid, errors = exports.community_bridge:ValidateTargetOptions(options)
+local isValid, errors = Bridge.Target.ValidateTargetOptions(options)
 if not isValid then
     for _, error in pairs(errors) do
         print("Option error:", error)